TheHydrophobicityProject/HydrophobicityExplorer/README.md

 # Random Composition
 The accessory script `random_polymer_to_mol_file.py` can be used to interpret a ratio of monomers and develop a polymer that satisfy the user's desired monomer ratio.
 The monomers will be in a random order.

-For example, the command `python3 random_polymer_to_mol_file.py -n 20 -m 2 Styrene Vinylalcohol -f rand.mol` will generate a randomly ordered 20 unit-long polymer with a 2:1 ratio of Styrene to Vinylalcohol and save it to `rand_20.mol` (The number of monomers is added to the filename automatically), which can be read by `MakePolymer.py`.
+For example, the command `python3 random_polymer_to_mol_file.py -n 20 -m 2 Styrene Vinylalcohol -f rand.sdf` will generate a randomly ordered 20 unit-long polymer with a 2:1 ratio of Styrene to Vinylalcohol and save it to `rand_20.sdf` (The number of monomers is added to the filename automatically), which can be read by `MakePolymer.py`.

 ### Saving Polymer to File